Last Updated on May 23, 2026 by John Berry

 Scattered reflections

-Secondly, the Moon is a somewhat rough sphere.
-Think deep craters and hills as well as boulders and plains.
-From scattering theory, the degree of roughness increases as the wavelength of the signal decreases.
-We can think about the scenario as the advance of a flat wavefront (toward the Moon).
-This is returned from a plurality of scatterers.
-The energy returned will describe a new wavefront, at each point on which the signal will have different amplitude and phase.
-This is caused by different scattering efficiencies and path lengths from each point on the lunar surface.
+Consider the advance of a flat wavefront (toward the Moon).
+This is returned from a plurality of reflectors and scatterers.
+The energy returned will describe a new wavefront.
+The signal at each point on this wavefront will have different amplitude and phase.
+This is caused by different scattering and reflection efficiencies and different path lengths from each point on the lunar surface.
+Ultimately, the signal received will be the aggregate of all arrivals back on Earth.

-The Moon’s movement and the signal scattering is shown graphically above.
+The Moon’s movement and the signal return is shown graphically above.

 The Moon orbits the Earth and rotates.
 Combined with the Earth’s orbit and rotation, those movements cancel.
 As a result, the Moon presents approximately the same face to the Earth always.